cyopse/Contact_list_with_django/README.md

-Proposed exercise of creating a contact calendar with django.
+Proposed exercise of creating a contact book with django.